Boston Marathon bombing: Release of suspect photos

 As seen on video, the suspects stayed to observe the chaos after the explosions, then walked away casually.
-The public sent authorities a deluge of photographs and videos, which were scrutinized by both authorities and online public social networks.
+The public sent authorities a deluge of photographs and videos.
+The FBI-released images depicted Dzhokhar and Tamerlan Tsarnaev.

 MIT shooting and carjacking

+Hours after the FBI released photos of the two suspects in the bombing, Tamerlan and Dzhokhar Tsarnaev visited their family's apartment in Cambridge.
+There, they obtained five improvised explosive devices (IEDs), ammunition, a semiautomatic handgun, and a machete.
+The two brothers then drove to the Massachusetts Institute of Technology.

-Around 7:40 pm, a few hours after the photos were released, the Tsarnaev brothers ambushed and shot Sean A. Collier of the Massachusetts Institute of Technology Police Department six times in an attempt to steal his Smith & Wesson M&P45 sidearm, which they could not free from his holster because of its security retention system.
+On April 18, 2013 at 10:25 p.m., the Tsarnaev brothers ambushed and shot Sean A. Collier of the Massachusetts Institute of Technology Police Department six times.
+The two brothers were attempting to steal Collier's Smith & Wesson M&P45 sidearm, which they could not free from his holster because of its security retention system.
 Collier, aged 27, was seated in his police car near Building 32 on the Massachusetts Institute of Technology campus.
-He died soon after.
+He died shortly after the shooting.

 The brothers then carjacked a Mercedes-Benz M-Class SUV in the Allston-Brighton neighborhood of Boston.
-Tamerlan took the owner, Chinese national Dun "Danny" Meng (孟盾), hostage and told him that he (Tamerlan) was responsible for the Boston bombing and for killing a police officer.
+Tamerlan took the owner, Chinese national Dun "Danny" Meng (孟盾), hostage and told him that he was responsible for the Boston bombing and for shooting Collier.
 Dzhokhar followed them in their green Honda Civic, later joining them in the Mercedes-Benz.
 Interrogation later revealed that the brothers "decided spontaneously" that they wanted to go to New York and bomb Times Square.